tebe-nigrelli/personal-analysis/README.md

 As mentioned in my [doom-emacs repository](https://github.com/tebe-nigrelli/doomemacs-config), I like to collect data on my habits and analyze it using mathematical methods.

 The following page gives an outline for my process.
-The [full jupyter notebook](Common%20Agenda%20AnalysisFramework.ipynb) is available for reference, while here I have highlighted its main features with some personal results.
+The [full jupyter notebooks](Common%20Agenda%20AnalysisFramework.ipynb) are available for reference, while here I have highlighted some features and results.
+The code is quite messy and begging to be formatted, which I intend to do some day.

+For the time being, I use two notebooks, one to visualise single events, and the other to summary trends.

+_TODO include image of the pipeline here_

 # Data Collection